 Store of value

-Money retains its value over time.
+Money retains its value over time (acts as a store of value).
 By saving it, we can transfer our wealth today to the future.

 However, the ability to maintain value varies with each type of money.
 Fiat money, like paper money, is vulnerable to inflation because it has no intrinsic value.
 When inflation is high, its purchasing power for various goods and services decreases.